-Getting started with SFTP (Offline Dataprovisioning)
+Getting Started with SFTP (Offline Data Hosting)

 Endpoints